below/SVGSample/README.md

 Then, using Inkscape, I colored this image green: ![A plus sign in green](SVGSample/Assets.xcassets/plus_green.imageset/plus_green.svg)

 Notice that your browser should be displaying this plus sign in green.
-The same goes for the finder, when you look at the file in QuickLook.
+The same goes for the Finder, when you look at the file in QuickLook.
 Further, these images are taken directly from the sample project.

 When you open the sample project and look at the assets, you will notice that the images look identical: